FriendsOfTYPO3/frontend_editing/Documentation/ConfigureAndExtend/TypoScript/Index.rst

 :aspect:`<preset>`
    An RTE preset defined in :php:`$GLOBALS['TYPO3_CONF_VARS']['RTE']['Presets']`.
-Add any :tsref:`stdwrap` configurations to modify the data.
+Add any :t3tsref:`stdwrap` configurations to modify the data.
 The modification is applied to any field where `[config][enableRichtext]` or `[config][enableFrontendRichtext]` is set and `[config][frontendRichtextConfiguration]` or